Omega-3 Fatty Acids and Blood Pressure

 Omega-6 fatty acids

-When discussing the benefits of omega-3 fatty acids you will usually also hear about omega-6 fatty acids and the need to keep a balanced ratio.
+When reading about the benefits of omega-3 fatty acids, you will often also read about omega-6s and the need to keep the two in balance.
 The recommendation is 5:1.
-That means you should consume no more than five times as many omega-6 as omega-3 fatty acids.
-That's hard if you don't know what they are and which foods contain them.
+That means you should take in at most five times as many omega-6 fatty acids as omega-3s.
+That's hard to do if you don't know what they are and which foods contain them.

-Omega-6 fatty acids are also polyunsaturated fats.
-Some are essential and therefore must be supplied in the diet because the body cannot produce them on its own.
+Omega-6 fatty acids are also polyunsaturated.
+Some of them are essential and must be obtained through the diet because the body cannot make them.

 The most important omega-6 fatty acids are linoleic acid, gamma-linolenic acid and arachidonic acid.
-Of these, linoleic acid is the essential omega-6 fatty acid that must be provided in the diet.
-The other two and further fatty acids can be made from it by the body.
+Linoleic acid is the essential omega-6 that must be supplied in the diet.
+The other two and further fatty acids can be made from it in the body.

 Functions of omega-6 fatty acids

-Omega-6 fatty acids are components of cell membranes.
+Omega-6s are components of cell membranes.
 They also serve as precursors for various substances.
-They are involved in growth and repair processes and lower bad LDL cholesterol, but unfortunately they also lower good HDL cholesterol.
+They are involved in growth and repair processes and lower the bad LDL cholesterol, but unfortunately also lower the good HDL cholesterol.

 The arachidonic and gamma-linolenic acids formed from linoleic acid have more specific roles.
-Arachidonic acid is not only a component of cell membranes it also serves as the basis for building tissue hormones (eicosanoids).
-These produce free radicals that are necessary to defend against harmful substances.
-However, they also promote inflammatory processes in the body and cause blood vessel constriction.
+Arachidonic acid is not only part of the cell membrane it also serves as a basis for making tissue hormones (eicosanoids).
+These produce free radicals that are needed to defend against harmful substances.
+But in doing so they also promote inflammatory processes in the body and act to constrict blood vessels.
 Gamma-linolenic acid, on the other hand, has anti-inflammatory effects.

 Sources of omega-6 fatty acids

 Omega-6 fatty acids are found in many foods.
-So you don't have to worry much about getting enough.
+So you generally don't need to worry about getting enough.

-Linoleic acid is present in large amounts in oils such as safflower and sunflower oil.
-It is also found in meat and meat products from conventional farming because farm animals are often fed linoleic acidrich feed.
+Linoleic acid is found in large amounts, for example, in safflower and sunflower oil.
+It is also present in meat and meat products from conventional farming because farm animals are often fed linoleic-acid-rich feed.

 Gamma-linolenic acid is found in pomegranate seeds and hemp oil.

-So omega-6 fatty acids are also important for the body.
-However, an excess is more likely to be harmful.
+Omega-6 fatty acids are therefore important for the body too.
+However, too much can be harmful.

 Sources